kayasax/EasyPIM/README.md

 With the export function you can now edit your PIM settings in Excel then import back your changes :wink:

+## Use cases
+Discover how EasyPIM answers to common challenges [Use cases](https://github.com/kayasax/EasyPIM/wiki/Use-Cases)

 ## Installation
 This module is available on the PowerShell gallery: [https://www.powershellgallery.com/packages/EasyPIM](https://www.powershellgallery.com/packages/EasyPIM), install it with:
 ```pwsh